jdreaver/rust-os/README.md

     - <https://brennan.io/2020/03/22/sos-block-device/>
     - <https://wiki.osdev.org/PCI>
     - <https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/virtio_disk.c>
+- Serial print deadlock during interrupt: if we hit an interrupt while we are in the middle of printing to the serial port, and the interrupt needs to print to the serial port, we can deadlock.
 - Allocator designs <https://os.phil-opp.com/allocator-designs/>
 - UEFI.
 I have it kind of set up, but I should poke at it more, and also investigate the Limine UEFI system table stuff
 - Tests